logaretm/villus/docs/content/guide/plugins.md

   if (cachedResult) {
     // The first argument of `useResult` is the final value of the operation
     // The second argument is optional, it allows the plugin to terminate the operation
-    // and stop all other plugins from executing, all last plugins in the `plugins` array must terminate with `true` return useResult(cachedResult, true);
+    // and stop all other plugins from executing, the last plugin must terminate with `true` return useResult(cachedResult, true);
   }
 };